camunda/camunda-bpm-platform/webapps/README.md

 # Camunda Webapp

-This is the Camunda BPM web application source.
+This is the Camunda Platform web application source.
 Clean, package and install it via [Maven](https://maven.apache.org/).

 ## Structure of this project